patmcdonald/Netlify-SE-app/src/posts/talk-about-how-you-made-your-site-and-why-you-chose-the-tools-you-did-briefly-explain-a-challenge-you-experienced-in-setting-up-this-site-and-how-you-solved-it.md

 tags:
   - Netlify SE
 ---
-I've been reading some posts from Phil Hawksworth, developer advocate at Netlify.

-Phil has been pretty impressed with
+When I read about SSG's at present, [Gatsby](https://www.gatsbyjs.org/)  is the king, but I wanted to look at alternatives.
+I'd previously used [Hugo](https://gohugo.io/) and enjoyed the steep learning curve, but I wanted to keep things simple this time around.

+I've been reading some posts from Phil Hawksworth, developer advocate at Netlify, and he's been pretty impressed with [Eleventy](https://www.11ty.dev/) as a simple, no frills static site generator.
+I did a little research and found [Hylia](https://hylia.website/), a version of Eleventy with [NelifyCMS](https://www.netlifycms.org/) preconfigured.
+I was impressed by its accessiblity for new users of SSG's, so I took a "beginners mind" approach and deployed it to Netlify from the GitHub repo.
+I also took the opportunity to dive into using NetlifyCMS.

+I setup my repo and also cloned it locally, keeping that up to date with `git pull`.